 About

-Alison founded Bread & Goose in 2009 and led the company on many adventures over ten years, devising magical experiences in derelict markets, on bicycles, throughout town centres, and within the mind of a woman with Alzheimers.
+Alison founded Bread & Goose in 2009 and led the company on a decade of adventures, devising magical immersive experiences for audiences in markets and town centres; on bicycles; underground; and within the mind of a woman with Alzheimers.

-Alison is a resident of Pervasive Media Studio and a member of The Society of British Theatre Designers, where she has developed a Carbon Literacy course for theatre designers that supports the Theatre Green Book standard.
+Alison is also a resident of Pervasive Media Studio and a member of The Society of British Theatre Designers and a-n artists network.

 photo credit above: Igor Emmerich